-It is undeniable that developing a digital annual report takes a significant initial outlay.
-The CMS, data creation and importing, and other content and usability considerations must be planned and implemented.
+It is undeniable that your initial digital annual report design cost can be significant.
+The CMS, data creation and importing, development of your annual report template and other content and usability considerations must be planned and implemented.
 That may also involve paying for agency support.

 Once you’ve put the process in place, however, you start to reap the benefits.
 Updating, adding to, and optimizing the content in your CMS for subsequent annual reports, quarterly reports, and other digital channels becomes the cheaper alternative to costly print runs.